 A: You have two good options - you can share the recorded AppMap JSON file, or you can upload the AppMap to the AppMap Cloud and share a link to it.
 See “Add AppMaps to a code issue” for a practical guide.

-A: You can record AppMaps when you run your automated tests, and then upload those AppMaps to the AppMap Cloud.
+A: You can record AppMaps when you run your automated tests.
 Contact us for further information about the techniques and benefits of integrating AppMaps into your CI/CD.

 A: Yes, AppMap recording can be optimized for more compact results.
 Please see Refining AppMaps.

-A: That depends on the application platform.
-Ruby and Java recording clients typically introduce 10-15% processing overhead.
+A: It depends on the application platform.
+Ruby and Java client agent typically introduce 10-15% processing overhead.